What is Records & Information Management?

 Average Salary

-Operations Officers coordinate daily organisational administrative processes, report to and help the Chief Operating Officer, assist in managing projects and inter-departmental collaboration to meet business objectives.
+Coordinates daily organisational administrative processes, assists the Chief Operating Officer, and helps in managing projects and inter-departmental collaboration to meet business objectives.

 Operations Administrator